 The Northern Territory is quintessential Australia, with the Outback and ancient Indigenous culture reflecting all that is unique and beautiful about this land.
 And being such a large area, it’s not surprising that there’s no shortage of things to do in the Top End.
-It’s tough to choose, but here are ten of our favourite things to see and do in the Northern Territory.
+It’s tough to choose, Here are 10 Things You Must Do In The Northern Territory.

 Uluru (or Ayers Rock as it’s alternatively known) is an iconic Australian landmark.
 At 3.6 kilometres in length and over 348 metres tall, this huge mass must be seen in person.
 The significance of Uluru to the Aboriginal people, and its sheer beauty – particularly at sunset – make it one of the most memorable and unique Australian experiences.